Sexual abuse scandal in the Salesian order: Abuse in the United States

-EASTERN UNITED STATES
+Eastern United States

 Fr.
-Francis "Frank" Nugent, S.D.B.
-Francis Nugent groomed and targeted three siblings in a single-parent household.
+Francis "Frank" Nugent, SDB Francis Nugent groomed and targeted three siblings in a single-parent household.
 Father Nugent lavished tens of thousands of the Salesians of Don Bosco's dollars on Patrick, one of seven children of a perennially broke alcoholic single mother, paying for anything he wanted, like a trip to Europe, motel rooms for trysts with his girlfriends and endless beer.
 In the mid-70's, according to Ms. Gallagher and several of her old friends, Nugent used his position as director of the Salesians' Don Bosco Preparatory High School in Ramsey, New Jersey, to serve as an all-purpose enabler for a group of wayward, mostly poor teenagers from the nearby town of Waldwick, including the Gallaghers.
 They said he turned a stone house on school property into a sort of Plato's Youth Retreat, stocking it with vast amounts of liquor for parties, encouraging under-age couples to use it as a love nest.
 At the center of Nugent's circle, Ms. Gallagher said, was her older brother Patrick, who was probably 12 when Nugent met him at a youth camp the priest ran in Ellenville, New York.
 Ms. Gallagher said that Nugent lavished tens of thousands of the Salesians' dollars on Patrick, one of seven children of a perennially broke alcoholic single mother, paying for anything he wanted, like a trip to Europe, motel rooms for trysts with his girlfriends and endless beer.
 Susan, four years younger than Patrick, was also on Nugent's A-list.
 She says he took her shopping often, bought her dinner at fancy restaurants and gave her hundreds of dollars to buy marijuana for herself and her friends, stuffing tightly folded bills into her pants pockets.
 For Patrick, the price of this largesse was years of sexual abuse, Ms. Gallagher said.
 When Susan turned 14, she said, Nugent, a short, roly-poly man, started in on her, making her perform oral sex on him.
 Patrick's older brother, Brendan, 48, who owns a bar and lives in New Orleans, said Nugent molested him once, too.
 Over time, Ms. Gallagher said, Nugent lost interest in her, but not in Patrick.
 Eventually, Brendan said, Patrick began pushing Nugent away, but in 1980, while drunk, he drove a car owned by the Salesians into a pond and died.
 He was 25.